aatrostle/traveldealnow/README.md

 TravelDealNow is a simple app providing travel deals in a friendly format from an undocumented API.

+Check out a live version of the app hosted on Heroku [http://traveldealnow.herokuapp.com/](http://traveldealnow.herokuapp.com/)

 ### Installation

 To run TravelDealNow locally follow these steps: